Efficient Model Repository for Entity Resolution: Construction, Search, and Integration: Abstract

 \section{Abstract}

 \Ac{er} is a fundamental task in data integration that enables insights from heterogeneous data sources.
 The primary challenge of ER lies in classifying record pairs as matches or non-matches, which in multi-source \ac{er} (MS-ER) scenarios can become complicated due to data source heterogeneity and scalability issues.
 Existing methods for MS-ER generally require labeled record pairs, and such methods fail to effectively reuse models across multiple \ac{er} tasks.
 We propose \method (\textit{Model Repositories for Entity Resolution}), a novel method for building a model repository consisting of classification models that solve \ac{er} problems.
 By leveraging feature distribution analysis, \method clusters similar \ac{er} tasks, thereby enabling the effective initialization of a model repository with a moderate labeling effort.
 Experimental results on three multi-source datasets demonstrate that \method achieves comparable or better results to methods that have label-limited budgets, such as active learning and transfer learning approaches, while outperforming self-supervised approaches that utilize large pre-trained language models.
-When compared to supervised transformer-based methods, \method achieves comparable or better results, depending on the training data size.
-Importantly, \method is the first method for building a model repository for \ac{er} problems, facilitating the continuous integration of new data sources by reducing the need for generating new training data.
+When compared to supervised transformer-based methods, \method achieves comparable or better results, depending on the size of the training data set used.